apache/comdev-site/source/apache-way/apache-project-maturity-model.md

 <dt id="CS10">CS10</dt>
 <dd>The
-project maintains a public list of its contributors who have decision power -- the project's PMC (Project Management Committee) consists of those contributors.
+project maintains a public list of its contributors who have decision power.
+The project's PMC (Project Management Committee) consists of those contributors.
 </dd>

 <dt id="CS20">CS20</dt>
 <dd>
-Decisions reqyuire a consensus among PMC members
+Decisions require a consensus among PMC members
 <sup><a href="#fnref-08fda1a3461c11086b8542178f35e0c27a4a46c3" id="fndef-08fda1a3461c11086b8542178f35e0c27a4a46c3-8">9</a></sup>
  and are documented on the project's main communications channel.
-The PMC takes into account community opinions, but the PMC has the final word.
+The PMC takes community opinions into account, but the PMC has the final word.
  </dd>

  <dt id="CS30">CS30</dt>